- Camera-less photography

 - What objects did you use to make your artwork?
 Why did you choose the objects you did?

 - Describe the composition of your sun print.
-What inspired you to arrange the objects the
+What inspired you to arrange the objects the way you did?

 - Were you surprised by the final work?